Inventory Financing and How it Works

 The dealer gets a loan from a financing company, based on the value of the cars.
+Inventory financing is part of the production cycle of buying, making, and selling.
 When a car is sold, the dealer can pay off the portion of the loan related to that car, or purchase more inventory to sell.
-As you can see, inventory financing is part of the production cycle of buying, making, and selling.

 Because inventory depreciates in value, it is less liquid (less likely to be turned into cash at full value), than accounts receivable, so you will not be able to get full value on your financing.